Dissecting the Effects of Mastitis

 Despite continual research and improvements to mastitis control programs, the disease is still the primary cause of decreased production.
 Cell damage and impaired function of the udder alters the synthesis of milk and its composition.
 These changes do not just affect milk production during the period of infection but can persist through multiple lactations with the potential to progressively decrease a cow’s production and milk quality for the rest of her life.

-Diligently monitoring your herd’s SCC can help you diagnose and treat mastitis early, giving all of your cows a better chance to contribute more to your production for a longer time.
+Diligently monitoring your herd’s SCC can help you diagnose and treat mastitis early, enhancing your milk quality control, and giving all of your cows a better chance to contribute more to your production for a longer time.

 Agricultural & Horticulture Development Board.
 (2016, June 07).
 Udder Physiology.
 Retrieved from Agriculture & Horticulture Development Board: Dairy: http://dairy.ahdb.org.uk/technical-information/animal-health-welfare/mastitis/symptoms-of-mastitis/udder-physiology/#.V1b0ACnmqM8